TCreopargh/GreedyCraft/config/brandon3055/ProjectIntelligence/ModDocs/draconicevolution/2.3.20/structure/en_us/draconicevolution_dbd2b.md

 DE currently adds 2 tiers of highly upgradable tools and armor.

 §a-Teleportation§a
-Among other things DE is currently the only mod i know of that adds point to point teleportation where the end points can be moved by things like frames and remain connected.
+Among other things, DE is currently the only mod I know of that adds point-to-point teleportation where the end points can be moved by things like frames and remain connected.

-§a-Time and weather control§a
+§a-Time and Weather Control§a
-Ability to start or stop rain/stormy weather.
-As Well as skip the night or day if you so desire.
+DE adds the ability to start or stop rain/stormy weather, as well as skipping the night or day if you so desire.

 §a-Mob Farming§a
-Both mob spawning and mob grinding
+Both mob spawning and mob grinding!

-§a-Practically infinite energy storage (at a price to match).§a Lets face it nothing in minecraft is truly infinite but this gets pretty close!
+§a-Practically infinite energy storage (at a price to match).§a Let's face it; nothing in minecraft is truly infinite, but this gets pretty close!

 §a-Extreme(ly Dangerous) power generation§a
 With great power comes great destructive potential.
 DE's reactor is no exception.
-It will happily perform a rapid unscheduled disassembly of your entire world if your not careful!
+It will happily perform a rapid unscheduled disassembly of your entire world if you're not careful!

 §a-Fancy visual effects!§a
-Who doesn't like fancy visual effects!
+Who doesn't like fancy visual effects?!

 §a-One of the most powerful bosses in modded minecraft§a Enchanted diamond armor?
-You would probably have better luck wrapping yourself in tissue paper...
+Ha!
+You would probably have better luck wrapping yourself in toilet paper.
 </td></tr></table>

 §rule{colour:0x606060,height:3,width:100%,top_pad:0}